-- 3.1 As a preventive risk management measure, the Ground Jury, at any time throughout the Competition, has the right and the duty to eliminate an Athlete to prevent him from starting the Cross Country Test, if there is a serious concern regarding his ability to control the Horse in that test. - 3.2 Any such elimination must be associated with a verbal warning or Official Warning. - 3.3 Athletes who are eliminated in one test of the competition can not ride in subsequent tests unless approval has been given by the Technical Delegate in conjunction with the Ground Jury and the Organising Committee.
+- 3.1 As a preventive risk management measure, the Ground Jury, at any time throughout the Competition, has the right and the duty to eliminate an Athlete to prevent him from starting the Cross Country Test, if there is a serious concern regarding their ability to control the Horse in that test. - 3.2 Any such elimination must be associated with a Verbal Warning or Official Warning - 3.3 Athletes who are eliminated in one test of the competition cannot ride in subsequent tests unless approval has been given by the Technical Delegate in conjunction with the Ground Jury and the Organising Committee. - 3.4 Athletes can only ask to continue HC if they have been eliminated for a technical reason only. - 3.5 There is no obligation on the part of the Ground Jury/XC Judge, OC or TD to allow a rider to continue.